-In addition to developing and managing quality marks and certification schemes, SMK has been working for the business community for more than 25 years to make products and business operations more sustainable.
+In addition to developing and managing quality labels and certification schemes, SMK has been working for the business community for more than 25 years to make products and business operations more sustainable.
 Projects often have the goal of exploring whether programs or certification schemes can be developed to stimulate larger groups of companies to work on becoming more sustainable.

 We work together with an extensive network of governments, producers, industry associations, civil society organizations, retailers, scientists, and chain partners.

 Since the end of 2020, SMK has been participating in the international ‘Circular & Fair ICT Pact’, commissioned by the Dutch Department of Public Works.
 Purchasers cannot cope with the patchwork of current ICT criteria and test methods of various ecolabels.
 As a result, they are currently making too little use of their purchasing power.
 This is a missed opportunity to force the ICT market to become more sustainable through targeted, bundled demand and thus collectively substantially reduce their sustainability impact.
 Together with purchasing organizations from various European countries, an action perspective is being developed that is in line with the harmonization of international standards and criteria for equipment in the workplace (laptops and smartphones).

 SMK started in 2020 as a project partner in the Sustainable Meat, Naturally* project.
 The aim of this project is to form an integral overview of quality labels, measurement methods, and sustainability criteria for livestock farming, consumer wishes and to provide insight into the areas of tension between them.
 From this overview, a roadmap will be designed for the further development of existing quality labels in terms of criteria, methodology and allocation to meet the information needs of different target groups: livestock farmers, consumers and business customers.